 Coach and Scout

 Usually needing a bachelor's degree, these professionals teach skills to professional or amateur athletes and often travel to attend sporting events.
-Faster than average employment growth of 15% was projected from 2012-2022 by the BLS.
-The annual median salary for coaches and scouts was $28,360 in 2012; hours may be irregular, with duties and pay only lasting through specific seasons.
+As fast as average employment growth of 6% was projected from 2014-2024 by the BLS.
+The annual median salary for coaches and scouts was $31,000 in 2015; hours may be irregular, with duties and pay only lasting through specific seasons.

 Fitness Trainer and Instructor

 Training requirements for these jobs vary widely but include a mandatory high school diploma and often encompass various types of training and certifications to enable instructors and trainers to instruct people of all types in exercise and strength training.
 Average job growth of 8% was anticipated by the BLS from 2014-2024, and a median wage of $36,160 per year was reported in 2015.